ramananubhaw/Sketch-Board-in-JS/README.md

-# Drawing Board in JavaScript
+# Sketch Pad in JavaScript
 ## Just for fun.
 ## More features to be added.